 Colorado Senate Bill 17-027, though, changed the penalties for the misuse of a wireless telephone in 2017.

-Traffic violations under CRS 42-4-239 are now charged as class 2 misdemeanors.
+Traffic violations under CRS 42-4-239 are charged as class 2 misdemeanor traffic offenses.
 The penalties include:

 - a fine of $300 (plus a minor surcharge), and